 \subsection{Our Contributions}

 In this paper, we aim to overcome the aforementioned difficulties of policy evaluation in online decision-making.
-Our contributions lie in the following folds. \textbf{The first contribution of this work is to explicitly characterize the trade-off between exploration and exploitation in the online policy optimization, we derive the probability of exploration in bandit algorithms}.
-Such a probability is new to the literature by quantifying the chance of taking the non-greedy policy (i.e., a non-optimal action) given the current information over time, in contrast to the probability of exploitation for taking greedy action.
-Specifically, we consider three commonly used bandit algorithms for exposition, including UCB, TS, and EG methods.
-We note that the probability of exploration is pre-specified in EG by users while remaining implicit in UCB and TS.
-We use this probability to conduct valid inferences on the online conditional mean estimator under each action. \textbf{The second contribution of this work is proposing the \underline{d}oubly \underline{r}obust int\underline{e}rv\underline{a}l esti\underline{m}ation (DREAM) to infer the mean outcome of the optimal online policy}.
+Our contributions are expressed in the following folds.

+\textbf{The first contribution of this work is to explicitly characterize the trade-off between exploration and exploitation in the online policy optimization, we derive the probability of exploration in bandit algorithms}.
+Such a probability is new to the literature by quantifying the chance of taking the nongreedy policy (i.e., a nonoptimal action) given the current information over time, in contrast to the probability of exploitation for taking greedy actions.
+Specifically, we consider three commonly used bandit algorithms for exposition, including the UCB, TS, and EG methods.
+We note that the probability of exploration is prespecified by users in EG while remaining implicit in UCB and TS.
+We use this probability to conduct valid inferences on the online conditional mean estimator under each action. \textbf{The second contribution of this work is to propose the \underline{d}oubly \underline{r}obust int\underline{e}rv\underline{a}l esti\underline{m}ation (DREAM) to infer the mean outcome of the optimal online policy}.
 The DREAM provides double protection on the consistency of the proposed value estimator to the true value, given the product of the nuisance error rates of the probability of exploitation and the conditional mean outcome as $o_p(T^{-1/ 2})$ for $T$ as the termination time.
-Under standard assumptions for inferring the online sample mean, we show the value estimator under DREAM is asymptotically normal with a Wald-type confidence interval provided.
-To the best of our knowledge, this is the first work to establish the inference for the value under the optimal policy by taking the exploration-and-exploitation trade-off into thorough account, and thus fills a crucial gap of the policy evaluation in online learning.
+Under standard assumptions for inferring the online sample mean, we show that the value estimator under DREAM is asymptotically normal with a Wald-type confidence interval provided.
+To the best of our knowledge, this is the first work to establish the inference for the value under the optimal policy by taking the exploration-and-exploitation trade-off into thorough account and thus fills a crucial gap in the policy evaluation of online learning.